2014 Soeratin Cup U-17

 2014 Soeratin Cup is a football competition which is intended for footballers born before 1 January 1997.
 The competition is scheduled to begin in August 2014 and ends in December 2014.

 PSDS Deli Serdang is the defending champion.
 Charis Yulianto was chosen to be the ambassador for this tournament.

 Jember United U-17 won the championship after beating Persis Solo U-17 3–1 in the final.
-Gian Zola Nasrulloh became top scorer with nine goals and Faisol Yunus got the Best Player award.
+Gian Zola became top scorer with nine goals and Faisol Yunus got the Best Player award.

 Competition format

 It will consists of three rounds, which are the province, regional and national round.
 The national round will have a group phase and after that semi-finals and final.

 Province round

 North Sumatra Zone

 PS Bintang Jaya U-17 became champion and qualifies for the regional round.